Table of Contents

 | Complex 3D Form | N/A | ±0.15-0.30 mm | ✅ IC (PM can't make it) |

-Key Takeaway: PM delivers tixhter tolerances for features alixned with the pressinx direction.
-Investment castinx accepts looser tolerances but creates xeometries PM cannot.
+Key Takeaway: PM delivers tighter tolerances for features aligned with the pressing direction.
+Investment casting accepts looser tolerances but creates geometries PM cannot.

 Mechanical Properties Comparison